 We elect the people who write the blueprint.
 As we elect people who hold different interests and values, those leaders make changes to the blueprint.
 At times, legislators will seek to write the blueprint to their own political advantage, as when legislators put in laws that suppress voting or that carve out districts that help them get reelected.
 Legislators will also pursue changes to the blueprint that enrich them personally, as when we see millionaire members of Congress vote for deregulating industries in which they hold assets or when they go work for those industries after leaving office.

 The blueprint is a code of values.

 Ultimately the blueprint is a code of values.
-A city budget, for example, is a reflection of what the elected officials of that city value and what they do not value.
+A city budget, for example, reflects what the elected officials of that city value and what they do not value.
 Often when we expose where government spends money and where we underinvest, we discover numbers that can be shocking, such as the cost incurred by incarcerating a young person verses investing in prevention and diversion programs.

 The blueprint also plays a role in determining human worth, valuing some groups and devaluing others.
 In our history scarred by systemic racism, we have had policies in place that treated Native Americans and African Americans as subhuman.
 We denied marriage equality to couples who are LGBT.
 Policy documents describe people who are undocumented as “aliens.”